-friendly streets shall be tree-lined with sidewalks and buildings set close to the sidewalks;

-- (5) T5 urban center [high intensity].
+- friendly streets shall be tree-lined with sidewalks and buildings set close to the sidewalks; - (5) T5 urban center [high intensity].
 The T5 urban center [high intensity] is characterized by [lots with the highest allowable density and height;] a diverse mix of uses at higher intensities than T4 general urban zones.
-Buildings are set close to sidewalks to activate the pedestrian realm and sidewalks are wider to accommodate outdoor dining and public street furniture; and - (6) SD special district. - (A) All lots located within the Kalaeloa CDD special [district] districts are designated due to their function as an aviation, navigation or military installation, or ownership by the [Federal] federal government [as of the effective date of these rules.], or function as a primarily single-use industrial precinct that is incompatible within a mixed-use environment.
-All lots located within the special district shall be governed by the applicable Federal Aviation Administration standards; and - (B) The Kalaeloa CDD special [district] districts shall include the following: [(i) SD-2 Airport.
-The] (i) SD-1 - light industrial.
-SD-1 light industrial zone is primarily located adjacent to Campbell Industrial Park.
-The SD-1 zone is characterized by large lots containing light industrial uses and their appurtenant office, warehousing, and commercial uses that produce more intense air, noise, odor, and visual impacts than land uses within the mixed use transect zones. - (ii) SD-2 airport.
-SD-2 airport zone primarily consists of the

-Kalaeloa airport (John Rodgers Field) and the navigation area owned and administered by the state of Hawaii department of transportation; and
+Buildings are set close to sidewalks to activate the pedestrian realm and sidewalks are wider to accommodate outdoor dining and public street furniture; and - (6) SD special district. - (A) All lots located within the Kalaeloa CDD special [district] districts are designated due to their function as an aviation, navigation or military installation, ownership by the [Federal] federal government [as of the effective date of these rules.
+All lots located within the special district shall be governed by the applicable Federal Aviation Administration standards; and or ownership by the department of Hawaiian home lands; - (B) The Kalaeloa CDD special [district] districts shall include the following: - (i) [The] SD-1 Kalaeloa airport.
+The Kalaeloa airport (John Rodgers Field) and the navigation area is owned and administered by the state of Hawaii department of transportation; [and] - (ii) SD-2 Military [facilities.].
+Military installations such as the Hawaii national guard and United States Coast Guard[.] comprise the SD-2 zone; and - (iii) SD-3 Department of Hawaiian home lands.
+Lands comprising the SD-3 zone are governed by the

+Hawaiian Homes Commission Act of 1920.
-- [(ii) Military facilities.
-Military] (iii) SD-3 active military.
-SD-3 active military is comprised of military installations such as the Hawaii national guard and United States Coast Guard. - (7) Saratoga overlay zone.
-Properties within the Saratoga overlay zone are subject to the underlying transect zone, plus additional urban and architectural standards designed to ensure a pedestrian-scaled, lively streetscape.
-The overlay zone is not a special district as described in section 15-215-23 (b) (6), above.

-(c) Standards applicable to transect zones.
+- (C) If the federal government, department of transportation, or department of Hawaiian home lands ceases to own the land, the special district status will no longer apply.
+The authority may determine the transect zone regulations at that time. - (7) Overlay Zones. - (A) Properties within the overlay zones are subjected to Properties within the Saratoga overlay zone are subject to the underlying transect zone regulations, plus additional urban and architectural standards designed to ensure a pedestrian-scaled, lively streetscape. - (B) Overlay zones are not distinct special district as described in section 15-215-23(b)(6), above. - (C) Overlay zones within the Kalaeloa CDD shall include the following: - (i) Saratoga frontage zone., plus plus additional standards and historic preservation consultation requirements design to ensure compatibility with historic resources. - (D) If - (c) Standards applicable to transect zones.
 All development, use, and construction within the transect zones shall conform to the standards set forth in Figure 1.3 (development standards summary), dated [September 2012,] , made a part of this chapter, and attached at the end of this chapter, which allocate building type, frontage type, allowed height, maximum density, and build to line.
+[Eff 10/27/12; am and comp] (Auth: HRS

+additional urban and

+architectural standards designed

+to ensure a pedestrian-scaled,

+lively streetscape.

+- (ii) Ewa battlefield overlay zone.

-[Eff 10/27/12; am and comp] (Auth: HRS \$\$206E-4, 206E-5, 206E-7, 206E-194) (Imp: HRS \$\$206E-4, 206E-5, 206E-7, 206E-194)
+\$\$206E-4, 206E-5, 206E-7, 206E-194) (Imp: HRS \$\$206E-4, 206E-5, 206E-7, 206E-194)